pablopunk/dot/README.md

     └── personal/
         └── init.lua

-$ nos # link all dotfiles and install dependencies
+$ nos          # Link all dotfiles and install dependencies
-$ nos neovim # only neovim module
+$ nos neovim   # Only process the 'neovim' module
-$ nos work # only my work profile
+$ nos work     # Only process the 'work' profile
 ```

 ## Usage